 When you are trying to get a settlement from an insurance company after you’ve been injured in an accident that wasn’t your fault, it is generally a pretty straight forward process.
 A precise amount will be determined for any all medical expenses you have incurred.
 If it was a car accident, repairs to vehicles or any other property damage will be quantified and reimbursed.

+There are several important steps you can take to ensure that you receive a fair and appropriate settlement for your pain and suffering.
 However, one thing that’s hard to put an exact price on is the pain and suffering injured parties endure during and after the accident.

 How to Document Pain and Suffering

 Visual evidence of harm is usually a very effective tool is legitimizing an injury claim.
 Keep in mind that some injuries may not be immediately visible following the accident, yet will surface over the next few days.
 You may want to take a series of photos documenting the healing process over time.
 This will give the insurance company an idea of how extensive they are and help them come up with an estimate on what kind of payout is appropriate.

 Videos are another excellent tool.
 Videos and/or photos showing your condition prior to the injury can be effective, such as those showing participation in enjoyable activities or hobbies.
 Video footage of efforts made to rehabilitate from injury, like participating in physical therapy, may be a good way to present your injuries.